 Release Date: April 27, 2010

-There are four one-shot stories in this release, as well as a bonus chapter for Tsubasa: Those With Wings (which is another manga series by Natsuki Takaya).
-All four of the one-shot stories share a theme; they all deal with misunderstanding other people.
+There are four one shot stories in this release, as well as a bonus chapter for Tsubasa: Those With Wings (which is another manga series by Natsuki Takaya).
+All four of the one shot stories share a theme, and they all deal with misunderstanding other people.

 The next story is “Ding Dong.”
 A teenage girl named Chisato is dealing with her father passing away in a car accident, and is living with the woman who became her stepmother three months before her father’s death.
 Chisato’s mother died when she was very young, and her father tried raising Chisato by himself.
 Chisato believes that neither her father nor her stepmother truly loved her.

 “Voice of Mine” is the third story in the compilation.
 A teenager named Shu attends a music school, and is also the son of famous musicians.
 While Shu is succeeding on his own talents, many of the students believe he rides on his parents’ coattails and has pulled strings in order to get the attention that he does.
 One day, Shu meets Futaba, a viola student who is being bullied by her upperclassmen.
 The two of them support each other in their situations.

 The final story is “Double Flower,” which focuses on a young man named Suguru who enjoys sewing and has made a career out of it.
 Suguru has been in love with Makoto, the daughter of the shop that purchases what he makes.
 However, he has never told her his feelings, because she’s in love with someone else.
 Suguru’s stepniece Aya comes over because she has run away from home, and it’s through her being around that Suguru starts thinking about his life.